Organized by Isolde Brielmaier

 MODERATOR: Tom Delavan

 All collectors ultimately face challenges around how to best integrate art into their homes: in some instances, the art clearly takes priority, while in others the architecture and furnishings seem to come first.
-Industry experts will speak about how they approach the situation and how they strike the balance.
-With so many different parties involvedarchitects, art consultants, interior designersthe panelists will discuss how to best navigate the process, along with some of the key pitfalls to avoid.
-The panel will also highlight some of the best recent examples of art being displayed in a living environment.
+Industry experts will spoke about how they approach the situation and how a balance can be struck.
+With so many different parties involvedarchitects, art consultants, interior designersthe panelists discussed how to best navigate the process, along with some of the key pitfalls to avoid.

 Presented by T: The New York Times Style Magazine